 - There is an inadequate supply of B vitamins in the diet.

 - Someone is unable to absorb or utilise one or more of the vitamins.

 - A person eats foods that inhibit the action of a vitamin.

 - A deficiency in another vitamin or mineral prevents its use.

 - The need for the vitamin is increased.

-In the UK, deficiencies are primarily seen in those with general malnutrition, chronic alcohol dependence, in people with malabsorption or digestive disorders, as may be seen with gastric bypass surgery and coeliac disease, and in the elderly.
+In the UK, deficiencies are primarily seen in those with general malnutrition, chronic alcohol dependence, malabsorption or digestive disorders, coeliac disease or following gastric bypass surgery and in the elderly.
 They are also sometimes seen with other chronic diseases, with cancer and cancer treatment, with fad diets, and with prolonged diarrhoea.
 Pregnant women with a limited diet can be at an increased risk for B vitamin deficiencies and so can their babies.
 Rarely, a baby may have an inborn error of metabolism – an inherited condition that prevents the proper use of a B vitamin.

 Symptoms associated with B vitamin deficiencies can be seen in characteristic groups but may also be nonspecific, especially with mild to moderate deficiencies.
 Since an affected person often has multiple vitamin deficiencies, they may also have multiple symptoms.
 Common deficiency symptoms include a rash, dermatitis, inflamed tongue, soreness of the angles of the mouth, numbness, tingling or burning in the hands or feet, anaemia, fatigue, insomnia and mental changes.